OWASP/CheatSheetSeries/cheatsheets/Logging_Cheat_Sheet.md

 Who should be able to read what?
 A confidentiality attack enables an unauthorized party to access sensitive information stored in logs.

 - Logs contain PII of users.
-Attackers gather PII, then either release it or use it as a stepping stone for futher attacks on those users.
+Attackers gather PII, then either release it or use it as a stepping stone for further attacks on those users.
 - Logs contain technical secrets such as passwords.
 Attackers use it as a stepping stone for deeper attacks.

 ### Integrity